 For many women, menstrual cramps can feel debilitating.
 They may be temporary, but when they hit, all bets are off because sometimes these cramps can last for days on end.
 To make matters worse, some women even experience nausea, dizziness, diarrhea, and headaches.

-According to the Mayo Clinic, menstrual cramps occur when the lining of the uterus contracts during monthly menstruation to expel the lining.
+Menstrual cramps occur when the lining of the uterus contracts during monthly menstruation to expel the lining.
 Prostaglandins, which are hormone-like substances that are involved in pain and inflammation, trigger these cramps.
-Causes for menstrual cramps include:

 - Endometriosis.
 Uterine tissue becomes implanted outside your uterus, most commonly on your fallopian tubes, ovaries or the tissue lining your pelvis.